 Treatment of Eye Infections

 Treatment for an eye infection will vary depending on its cause.
-Some may go away on their own, while others will require the use of warm compresses, over-the-counter medications or antibiotic eye drops.
+Bacterial infections require the use of warm compresses and antibiotic eye drops.
+Viral infections are more difficult to treat.
+Supportive care such as cool compresses and artificial tears can help improve symptoms.
+Often the viral infection must run its course.
 Patients should avoid wearing makeup or contact lenses until after the infection is gone.